Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Lens mass models

 \subsection{GLEE (S.E., S.H.S., S.S., G.B.C., G.G., C.G.)}

-We built seven different lens mass models with \GLEE\ \citep{SuyuHalkola2010, Suyu+2012} with gold images as constraints, exploring a range of DM halo profiles, the presence of a mass sheet, the differences between multi-plane versus single-plane modeling, and the impact of having elliptical versus circular BCG.
-Two of the seven \GLEE\ models are single-lens plane at $\zd=0.336$, with one adopting elliptical positional uncertainties and the other one, circular positional uncertainties; the latter is the \texttt{baseline} model.
-The other five \GLEE\ models employed multi-lens planes for the foreground, cluster and background deflectors, with elliptical positional uncertainties on the multiple images.
-We refer to \citet{Ertl+2025} for details on the \GLEE\ models, and summarize here the key aspects and results for the model comparison.
+We built seven different lens mass models with \GLEE\ \citep{SuyuHalkola2010, Suyu+2012} with gold images as constraints, exploring a range of DM halo profiles, the presence of a mass sheet, the differences between multiplane versus single-plane modeling, and the impact of having elliptical versus circular BCG.
+Two of the seven \GLEE\ models are single-lens plane at $\zd=0.336$, with one adopting elliptical positional uncertainties, and the other one adopting circular positional uncertainties; the latter is the \texttt{baseline} model.
+The other five \GLEE\ models employed multi-lens planes for the foreground, cluster, and background deflectors, with elliptical positional uncertainties on the multiple images.
+We refer to \citet{Ertl+2025} for details on the \GLEE\ models and summarize here the key aspects and results for the model comparison.

-Our \GLEE\ mass models included two DM halos, a primary one centered close to the BCG, and a perturbative one that is diffuse with a large core, located $\sim30\arcsec$ southwest of the BCG.
+Our \GLEE\ mass models included two DM halos, a primary one centered close to the BCG and a perturbative one that is diffuse with a large core, located $\sim30\arcsec$ southwest of the BCG.
 In addition, we included the 84 cluster galaxy members and the two LOS galaxies as truncated isothermal profiles into the mass model.
-We used the Faber-Jackson relation from \citet{Granata2025} to relate the Einstein radii and truncation radii of the cluster members to each other, except for the BCG and the galaxy \citep[ID$_{\rm phot}$=116 at (RA, Dec) = (24.51563054$\degree$, $-21.92276878\degree$);][]{Ertl+2025} that is $\sim 14\%$ (statistical plus systematic) uncertainty is currently dominated by that of the time delay. \item The next image of SN Requiem is expected to appear in the very near future.
-If $H_0=73\,\kmsMpc$, then the four best-fitting mass models (with the lowest $\chiimsqmin$ values) predict the next image of SN Requiem to appear in $\sim$April-December 2026, and if $H_0=67\,\kmsMpc$, in $\sim$March-November 2027 (based on $1\sigma$ uncertainties in the predictions).
+We used the Faber-Jackson relation from \citet{Granata2025} to relate the Einstein radii and truncation radii of the cluster members to each other, except for the BCG and the galaxy \citep[ID$_{\rm phot}$=116 at (RA, Dec) = (24\fdg51563054, $-21\fdg92276878$);][]{Ertl+2025} that is $\sim 14\%$ (statistical plus systematic) uncertainty is currently dominated by that of the time delay. \item The next image of SN Requiem is expected to appear in the very near future.
+If $H_0=73\,\kmsMpc$, the four best-fitting mass models (with the lowest $\chiimsqmin$ values) predict it will appear approximately April-December 2026; if $H_0=67\,\kmsMpc$, they predict it will appear approximately March-November 2027 (based on $1\sigma$ uncertainties).

 \end{itemize}